Mithraeum/mithraeum-core-public/docs/generated/core/World.md

-_Allows function to be callable only while game is active_
+_Only active game modifier
+Modifier is calling internal function in order to reduce contract size_